Mighty683/straz-pozarna/README.md

 # Straż Pożarna
 Example application created with React.
+Main purpose of application is to calculate arrival time of fire brigade and highlight dangered cities.

 ## Development
 Node.js and NPM are required to run application.